 For popping to the shop whilst on the road – avoid using unnecessary plastic bags and pack a reusable one.
 They fold up small and can be thrown in your handbag after your road trip for everyday use.

 There’s nothing like fresh minty breath for a quick pick me up.

 In case your motel doesn’t provide them, to dry you from the unexpected downpour that you got caught in.
 The possibilities are endless.

 - Day pack

-For the times you want to go on a spontaneous walk/hike and need somewhere to store your water bottle/sunscreen/extra jumper etc.
+For the times you want to go on a spontaneous walk/hike and need day bags to store your water bottle/sunscreen/extra jumper etc.

 Road Trip Packing List – Your Personal Care Kit

 - Toiletry Bag

 A wash bag is essential to put all the below items in and keep everything close to hand in the same place.

 The sun beating through the glass all day can make for some interesting tan lines if you’re not careful.. helllooo truckers arm!